KTheXIII/embedded_system/notes/README.md

-# Notes for Embbeded System
+# Notes for Embedded System

 ## Resources